Fufore

 Fufore is a town and local government area in Adamawa State, Nigeria.

+Demography

+Languages

+In a 2023 demographic survey of Internally displaced persons (IDPs), the most predominant languages (spoken at homes and places of primary residence) present in the local government area were; Fulfulde, specifically Eastern or Adamawa Fulfulde – 38.3%, Hausa – 26.1%, Chamba Donga – 10.1%, Bachama/Bwatiye – 3.4%, Kanuri – 3.4%, Yendang – 2.5%, Marghi – 2.4%, Mumuye – 1.8%, Lau (of Laka) – 1.8%, Kilba/South Marghi – 1.4%, Kamwe – 0.9%, Jukun – 0.9%, and twelve other languages spoken by populations below 1% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Geography

 The Bagale and Shaffa Jauole lakes, two well-known lakes located inside the borders of Fufore LGA, with an average temperature of 34 °C. In Fufore LGA, there is an average of 18% humidity and 10 km/h of average wind speed.

 Average Temperature

-The period of intense heat spans for 2.0 months, commencing on February 26 and concluding on April 27, during which the average daily high temperature exceeds 100°F. April stands out as the hottest month in Fufore, boasting an average high of 102°F and a low of 81°F.
+The period of intense heat spans for 2.0 months, commencing on February 26 and concluding on April 27, during which the average daily high temperature exceeds 38 C. April stands out as the hottest month in Fufore, boasting an average high of 39 C and a low of 27 C.

-Conversely, the cooler season endures for 3.3 months, starting on June 24 and ending on October 1, with an average daily high temperature below 91°F. The chilliest month of the year in Fufore is January, marked by an average low of 64°F and a high of 92°F.
+Conversely, the cooler season endures for 3.3 months, starting on June 24 and ending on October 1, with an average daily high temperature below 91 °F. The chilliest month of the year in Fufore is January, marked by an average low of 64 °F and a high of 92 °F.